lukas-krecan/ShedLock/README.md

 }
 ```

-Tested with MySql, Postgres and HSQLDB
+Tested with MySql, Postgres and HSQLDB, should work on all other JDBC compliant databases.

 #### Plain JDBC
 For those who do not want to use jdbc-template, there is plain JDBC lock provider.
 Just import